 1.7 The development of a NAP is one of the key implementation goals expected from the maritime administration.
 This goal will be fulfilled once the maritime administration concerned has developed a specific NAP.
 By following its specific NAP, the maritime administration should then be able to give full compliance to the Regional Strategy (2016-2021).
-The Secretariat (REMPEC), in turn, has been assisting Contracting Parties by preparing the present document which will be discussed during the Regional Expert Meeting on National Action Plans for the Implementation of the Regional Strategy for Prevention of and Response to Marine Pollution from Ships convened in Barcelona, Spain between the 8 and 9 November 2016, and is ready to provide any necessary guidance and assessing progress made.
+The Secretariat (REMPEC), in turn, has been assisting Contracting Parties to the Barcelona Convention by preparing the present document that was discussed during the Regional Expert Meeting on National Action Plans for the Implementation of the Regional Strategy for Prevention of and Response to Marine Pollution from Ships (2016-2021), which was convened in Barcelona, Spain from 8 to 9 November 2016, pursuant to the Programme of Work and Budget 2016-2017 of the Mediterranean Action Plan (MAP) of the United Nations Environment Programme (UN Environment), hereinafter referred to as UN Environment/MAP (UNEP(DEPI)/MED IG.22/28), and is ready to provide any necessary guidance as well as assessing progress made.
 Amongst others, a two-day regional seminar to be held in Malta at an appropriate time is contemplated in the Regional Strategy (2016-2021) to assist Mediterranean coastal States in the preparation and implementation of the NAP, provided the necessary funds are available.

-1.8 It is important to note that the NAP should not be seen as a static document but as a living tool that can be reviewed and updated regularly, based not only on internal developments, such as national achievements, national assessments under the Regional Strategy (2016-2021) and self-assessments of flag State performance, but also any upcoming external developments, such as advances made by the International Maritime Organization (IMO), including the implementation of the IMO Member State Audit Scheme (IMSAS), or general audits carried out by the European Maritime Safety Agency (EMSA) in each of the EU Member States that are also Contracting Parties.
+1.8 It is important to note that the NAP should not be seen as a static document but as a living tool that can be reviewed and updated regularly, based not only on internal developments, such as national achievements, national assessments under the Regional Strategy (2016-2021) and self-assessments of flag State performance, but also any upcoming external developments, such as advances made by the International Maritime Organization (IMO), including the implementation of the IMO Member State Audit Scheme (IMSAS), or general audits carried out by the European Maritime Safety Agency (EMSA) in each of the Member States of the European Union (EU) that are also Contracting Parties to the Barcelona Convention.